-This policy will be reviewed annually by the head teacher in conjunction with the governing board.
-The next scheduled review for this policy is 6th October 2023.
+This policy will be reviewed annually by headteacher in conjunction with the governing board.
+The next scheduled review for this policy is 6/11/2025.

 The school will continue to review the effectiveness of this policy to ensure it is achieving its objectives.
 As part of this process, the school will monitor the composition of job applicants and the benefits and career progression of staff.
-Staff are invited to comment on this policy and suggest ways in which it might be improved by contacting the head teacher.
+Staff are invited to comment on this policy and suggest ways in which it might be improved by contacting the headteacher.